cockroachdb/docs/src/current/cockroachcloud/billing-management.md

 Users with the [Billing Coordinator]({% link cockroachcloud/authorization.md %}#billing-coordinator) role can manage billing for the organization.

-You can manage your CockroachDB {{ site.data.products.cloud }} payments by using a credit card or through an [AWS Marketplace](https://aws.amazon.com/marketplace) subscription for easy integration with your existing AWS billing.
+You can pay for CockroachDB {{ site.data.products.cloud }} by using a credit card, or you can set up billing through [AWS Marketplace](https://aws.amazon.com/marketplace), along with other AWS charges.

 <div class="filters clearfix">
     <button class="filter-button page-level" data-scope="credit-card">Credit card</button>